vancouversnowboarding/vancouversnowboarding.ca/_posts/2022-02-26-northlands.md

 ---

-Northlands is the most popular blue run in [Seymour mountain](/seymour-mountain/).
+Northlands is the most popular blue run at [Seymour mountain](/seymour-mountain/).

 This is accessible from Mystery Peak Express.
 Unload from the lift and turn right towards the signboard: